kafkalainen/fdf/README.md

 ### Notes

-To convert from hexadecimal trgb to one colour channel;

-	trgb(0, 255, 0, 0)
-	0x00FF0000
-	t = 0 x 256 x 256 x 256
-	r = 255 x 256 x 256
-	g = 0 x 256
-	b = 0

-2D line, but how to implement 3rd dimension?
-- Trigonometry with isometric transformations in Kirupa's and VBrazhnik's wiki sites.
 - Middlepoint should be window's origo.
 - Translation Figure slides in any direction.
 - Reflection Figure flips over a line.